Top 12 Anti Inflammatory Teas to Improve your Health

 Chamomile is a popular herbal tea known for its calming effects and numerous health benefits.
 The key anti-inflammatory compounds in chamomile include apigenin, luteolin, and bisabolol.

-Regular consumption of chamomile tea may help alleviate symptoms of inflammatory conditions such as gastrointestinal disorders and skin inflammation [6].
+Regular consumption of chamomile tea may help alleviate symptoms of inflammatory conditions such as gastrointestinal disorders and skin inflammation.

 Peppermint Tea

 Peppermint is an aromatic herb that has been widely used in traditional medicine for its digestive and soothing properties.
+It contains bioactive compounds like menthol, menthone, and rosmarinic acid.

-Drinking peppermint tea may help ease digestive issues and relieve symptoms of irritable bowel syndrome as well as tension headaches and migraines [7].
+Drinking peppermint tea may help ease digestive issues and relieve symptoms of irritable bowel syndrome as well as tension headaches and migraines.

 Tulsi Tea (Holy Basil)